-- End of Year exams are formative to help teachers identify any gaps in students' learning, and to help students identify targets and next steps. - Results are not exclusively used to set students next year. - Structured exam week, helping to prepare students for the future. - Not the be-all-and-end-all; but a step on a longer journey.
+- End of Year exams are formative to help teachers identify any gaps in students' learning, and to help students identify targets and next steps. - Results not used to set students next year. - Structured exam week, helping to prepare students for the future. - Not the be-all-and-end-all; but a step on a longer journey.